pyolimp/pyolimp/README.en.md

 * Refractive Visual Impairments (RVI):
 Addresses distortions caused by refractive errors, improving clarity and sharpness.
 * Another Visual Impairments:
-This project could be used for precompensation different visual impairments, but, for example, this project provides only methods for CVD and RVI precompensation.
+This project could be used to train and apply trained neural network architectures for precompensation different visual impairments other than CVD and RVI.

 ## Requirements